niuqun/niuqun.github.io/_pages/about.md

 Research Interest
 ======

-Mobile and Ubiquitous Computing
+Mobile Sensing and Internet of Things

 Indoor Localization and Navigation

-Internet of Things
+Video Analytics